The Complex Relationship Between Luxury and French Rap: Where Are We Now?

 Same story for the rap competition New school on Netflix where SCH, Shay (often mentioned for their expertly considered looks) and Niska showed off iconic outfits throughout both seasons.

-So many elements that make the junction between fashion show and rap game and which could lead to future partnerships and potential appointments of muses.
+So many elements that make the junction between fashion show and rap game and which might lead to future partnerships and potential appointments of muses.
 It is easy to imagine a future where the two artistic worlds exchange, respond to each other and contribute to each other to promote artistic creation in new spheres.

 1685799346